clicknull/fuzznus/README.md

 # fuzznus
 FuzzNus python based GDB script that there are a lot of features.
 Recently I was doing research on grub, therefore I wrote it using Python API.
 FuzzNus allows you to the desired instruction searching in frame pointers (or memory).
-Then you can use as you want (such as instruction breakpoint,vulnerability instruction etc.)
+Then you can use as you want (such as set a breakpoint depending on the content,searching vulnerable instruction etc.)

 Usage: </br>
   (gdb) source /home/dmr/fuzznus.py </br>